isomerpages/nlb-photo-exhibition-chi/_all-walks-of-life/1-people-at-play.md

 <div>Margaret Clarke Collection, courtesy of National Archives of Singapore</div>
 <div>19980005817 – 0037</div>
 </div>
-Horse-racing was introduced to Singapore by the British.
-Built in 1842, the first race course at Farrer Park was a sports and recreational hub for the elite society.
-The races were attended mostly by Europeans and Malay royalty, and later wealthy Chinese.
-The race was also a place to see and be seen, where affluent spectators, dressed in their finery, rub shoulders with one another.
+Horse racing was introduced to Singapore by the British.
+Built in 1842, the first racecourse at Farrer Park was a sports and recreational hub for the elite society.
+The races were attended mostly by Europeans, Malay royalty and wealthy Chinese.
+The race was also a place to see and be seen, where affluent spectators, dressed in their finery, rubbed shoulders with one another.
 <p></p>
 <p></p>
 <hr>